-If you need any advice just email your local area advisory team:
+If you need any advice just email the Early Years Educational Effectiveness Team:

-You can also subscribe to our Childcare professionals update e-bulletin and we'll keep you up to date with our training programme and news about funding towards the cost of qualifications.
+You can also subscribe to our Childcare professionals update e-bulletin and we'll keep you up to date with our training programme and news about qualifications.

 The Skills matrix can be used to identify skills and knowledge for new and existing staff.
 The Training Cycle framework (PDF) can help you plan, implement, evaluate and review your training.